gdsad/Prueba_1/README.md

 <img src="figs/FaceTrack_DB.png" width="auto" />

 ### Face Model Adaptation
-In this stage, the values of the vector &sigma, which affects the SU, must be chosen in order to fit the 3D model on the person's face.
+In this stage, the values of the vector &sigma;, which affects the SU, must be chosen in order to fit the 3D model on the person's face.

 * Adjust pose P.
 * Adjust the position and shape of the eyes, mouth, etc.

 <img src="figs/Face_Model_Adaptation.png" width="auto" />

-The shape parameter vector \sigma is obtained and a textured model is generated.
+The shape parameter vector &sigma; is obtained and a textured model is generated.
 This textured face model is then used to create reference images (keyframes), for the estimation of the face pose in each frame of the video sequence.

 <img src="figs/keyframes.png" width="auto" />